 You can use liquid fertilizer by attaching the bottle to your hose.
 The application of liquid fertilizer is comparable to merely watering your lawn.
 The mixture of nutrients within our liquid fertilizers are well-balanced and homogenous to allow for an equal distribution on your lawn.
 The benefit of liquid lawn care is that you don’t need to wait for rainfall or apply your hose or sprinkler for the ingredients to soak in.
 The fast-acting ingredients in our liquid fertilizer are absorbed by the soil so that you can see results quickly.
 By rapidly penetrating the ground, you can enhance your grass and soil's health much faster than granular fertilizer.

-Before we go further into the benefits of liquid lawn care, let’s first understand the opposition when it comes to fertilizer.
 Granular fertilizer is the result of natural or synthetic nutrients formed into dried pellets.
-With a granular fertilizer application, you will need additional steps in order to fertilize your lawn.
-The dried pellets of granular fertilizer require spreading equipment, which we detail out later on.
 For nutrients to release into the soil, granular fertilizer must have an application of water to break down into a more liquid state, aiding in the nutrient release.

 All fertilizers contain a blend of these macronutrients: nitrogen, phosphorus, and potassium.
 These nutrients are annotated with the abbreviation N-P-K, and different fertilizers will have a different blend of each of these fertilizers, so you can customize your fertilizer nutrient application to what is necessary for your grass health and growth.
 Here are some of our favorite liquid lawn care food blends:

-Another downside to granular fertilizer is that they have a higher salt content than a liquid fertilizer, which can be detrimental to your lawn health.
-Salt is a dehydrating product and is harmful to your grass when overapplied.
+A downside to granular fertilizer is that they can have a higher salt content than a liquid fertilizer, which can be detrimental to your lawn health.
+Salt is a dehydrating product and is harmful to your grass when over-applied.
 If you fertilize your grass to revive it from a dead or dried state, it is best to stay away from any fertilizers with higher salt content.
 When your soil has too much salt, it can prohibit nutrient penetration, which is the whole point of a fertilizer application.
 With liquid lawn care, you don’t have to worry about salt interfering with the nutrient-release process.
 If where you live is already more prone to salt, like Florida, you can opt for a more salt-tolerant grass.
-To find out if your grass type is salt-tolerant, check out this guide to salt-tolerant turfgrasses.

 When it comes to considering which type of fertilizer application is best for your lawn, you should also consider the spatial differences.
 The spatial difference refers to the difference in the area from plant roots to the fertilizer nutrients.
 Some nutrients are less mobile, so it is best to apply fertilizer directly to the affected area.
 The farther the nutrient has to travel to a plant root, the less likely it is to be effective.
 Nutrients like phosphorus are considered less mobile so if your soil lacks this ingredient, consider opting for a more liquid solution like liquid fertilizer for maximum mobility.
 The watery nature of liquid lawn care will help nutrients travel down to the root more effectively and quickly.